Edgerton, Wyoming

 Edgerton is a town in Natrona County, Wyoming, United States.
+As of the 2020 census, Edgerton had a population of 153.
 It is part of the Casper, Wyoming Metropolitan Statistical Area.

-The population was 78 persons, with the most represented demographic being white women as of 2023.
+History

+Edgerton is at the edge of the Salt Creek Oil Field.
+Only people who worked directly for one of the oil companies could live on the field.
+The town of Edgerton was created for the businesses and people needed to support the oil field.

+The town was incorporated in 1925.

+Edgerton has developed close ties with Midwest, a town two miles west.
+The two share a school and water system.
+In 2024 the mayor was considering sharing a police force.

 Geography

-Edgerton is located at (43.413368, -106.249775).

 According to the United States Census Bureau, the town has a total area of 0.25 sqmi, all land.